 a representation that follows from Eq.~(\ref{03062024_1001}) and the scaling ansatz [Eq.~(\ref{03062024_1041})].
 This integral representation suggests to perform the change of variables $\Omega = \omega L^{2}$ in Eq.~(\ref{03062024_1043}), the latter yields a rather suggestive form for the scaling function $\mathcal{D}(\tilde{t})$:

 however, this representation presents some subtleties due to the simplification of the overall $L^{2}$ outside the integral with the $L^{-2}$ stemming from $\textrm{d} \omega = L^{-2} \textrm{d} \Omega$.
-This is certainly correct provided $L$ is finite, while this operation must be handled with great care if $L \rightarrow \infty$, in particular also the order of limit and integration must be taken with caution.
+This is certainly correct provided $L$ is finite, while this operation must be handled with care if $L \rightarrow \infty$, in particular also the order of limit and integration is important.